Get on the Right Thing: Writing and recording

 "Get on the Right Thing" was originally recorded for Paul and Linda McCartney's 1971 album Ram.
-It was written during the summer of 1970 and the music was initially recorded on 14 October 1970 at CBS Studios Studio B in New Yorkk.
-Paul overdubbed the lead vocal on 10 February 1971 at A&R Recording in New York, and Paul and Linda addedb the backing vocals onn 11 February.
+It was written during the summer of 1970 and the music was initially recorded on 14 October 1970 at CBS Studios Studio B in New York.
+Paul overdubbed the lead vocal on 10 February 1971 at A&R Recording in New York, and Paul and Linda added the backing vocals on 11 February.
 However, Paul McCartney was dissatisfied with his vocal and felt the song was unfinished and did not want to release it.
 Wings' guitarist Denny Laine liked it and convinced him to include the song on Red Rose Speedway.
 According to Laine:

 [Paul] never thought [that the song] was finished.
 He did it in New York during the Ram sessions.
 He never wanted to use it on anything.
 He didn't think the lead vocals were any good.
 He just laid the vocal down at the end of the day and didn't know all of the words.
 I used to say, "But it's great.
 I love it.
 If you change the vocal though, it won't be as strong."
 And eventually he put it on Red Rose Speedway.

 As a Ram outtake that was recorded before Wings was formed, Laine does not perform on "Get on the Right Thing".
 Nor does Wings' other guitarist from the Red Rose Speedway era, Henry McCullough.
 Instead, David Spinozza plays electric guitar on the song.
 Paul McCartney played bass guitar and piano, in additional to providing the lead vocal, Denny Seiwell, who played on Ram before joining Wings, played drums, and Linda McCartney provided the backing vocal.

 Lyrics and music

-Beatle biographer described the lyrics as describing "hippie heaven – oneness with nature, sunshine, the wife and kids, and love, sweet, love.".
+Beatle biographer John Blaney described the lyrics as describing "hippie heaven – oneness with nature, sunshine, the wife and kids, and love, sweet, love.".
 Music professor Vincent P. Benitez said that the song "conveys a message of discernment and self-awareness in the midst of life" but complained that the images in the lyrics don't match the sophistication of the music.
 The refrain consists of the song title being repeated in a call and response pattern.

 Beatle expert Bruce Spizer described the music as "gospel-flavored.
 It is in the key of E major.
 Paul McCartney creates harmonic tension in the music by singing a rising melody against the chords that all contain the note of E. The verses employ a chromatic chord structure.
 However, the refrain uses a diatonic structure, based on the tonic, dominant and subdominant chords of E, B and A.